 - Sex work, on the other hand, is a consensual transaction between adults, where the act of selling or buying sexual services is not a violation of human rights.

-- Sex worker organizations oppose exploitation, and recognizes that sex worker organizations can be well positioned to refer victims of trafficking to appropriate services.
+- Sex worker organizations oppose exploitation and recognize that sex worker organizations can be well positioned to refer victims of trafficking to appropriate services.

 - Conflating trafficking with sex work can be harmful.

 - Many anti-trafficking initiatives regard all sex workers as victims, relocating or detaining them in so-called safe houses against their will.

 - Other efforts, like those that have shuttered brothels, have deprived sex workers of their autonomy, income, and secure working conditions.

 - Such efforts have fostered distrust between authorities and sex workers, pushed sex work underground, and made public health outreach more difficult.